Most Important Google Analytics Reports For WordPress Site

 - Landing Page

-This Report is important to see which Web-Page and for how many times was the first visited page of a session.
+This Report is the most Important Google Analytics Report to see which Web-Page and for how many times was the first visited page of a session.
 Along with these figures, it also provides metrics such as %New Session, New Users, Bounce Rate, Average Session Duration.

 - Exit Page

 This report includes figures about what Web-Page and how many times was the last visited page of a session.
-This report also provides reports on Page views, %Exits.
+This most Important Google Analytics report also provides reports on Page views, %Exits.

 A quick and easy hack for improving content is checking the Title of the highest-viewed and lowest-viewed page.